ionos-cloud/docker-machine-driver/README.md

 #### Prerequisites
 Please refer to the [Go Install Documentation](https://golang.org/doc/install) if you do not have Go installed and configured for your system.

-Run the following commands to install the Ionos Cloud Docker Machine Driver:
+Run the following commands to install the IONOS CLOUD Docker Machine Driver:

 ```text
 git clone https://github.com/ionos-cloud/docker-machine-driver.git